 What Is Test Data Management (TDM) in Software Testing?

 Test data management is the process of creating, managing, implementing, and delivering test data.
 Traditionally, software development testing took place in decentralized silos, but TDM consolidates testing under the purview of a single team, group, or department.

-Test data management services gather the data necessary for automated software tests, including data from unit, integration, and system tests.
+Test data management services gather the data necessary for automated software tests, including data from unit, integration, user interface, functional, performance, load, and general system tests.
 It involves obtaining and storing appropriate and accurate data required for automated tests, reducing or eliminating the need for human involvement in the testing process (a concept similar to robotic process automation).

 As TDM has grown in popularity, it has expanded to include synthetic data generation, data masking, subsetting, artificial intelligence, and more.

 Ultimately, test data management increases the reliability and quality of the finished software product, resulting in a superior end-user experience.
 Also, the data obfuscation aspect of TDM helps organizations comply with all applicable data privacy laws and regulations.